 Trained as an historian, I study the role of gender and sexuality in forming and re-forming communities in the nineteenth- and twentieth-century United States.
 I am particularly committed to work that widens the scope of U.S. women’s and gender history to take into account the experiences and cultural history of American Catholics—the nation’s largest religious denomination by the mid-nineteenth century, but a population still very much under-studied.

 My current book project, The Young Catholic: Girlhood and the Making of American Catholicism focuses on the vast output of a vibrant American Catholic publishing industry, and the young women readers, writers, and educational institutions that grew up around it during the second half of the nineteenth century.
 I use books and reading to illustrate the formation of Catholic laywomen’s identities and highlight the role of laywomen and their daughters as makers of culture and status for upwardly mobile, second- and third-generation American Catholics.
-In the process, my research demonstrates the ways in which gender, cultural and devotional life, and class mobility were inextricably linked by the turn of the century.
+In the process, my research demonstrates the ways in which gender, cultural and devotional life, and class mobility were inextricably linked by the turn of the 20th century.

 Publications associated with this project include: